catdad/json-cli-toolkit/README.md

 `--attr`: The property to set.
 Nested properties can be set using dot notation.

-`--value`: The value to set to the prrperty.
+`--value`: The value to set to the property.

 **Examples:**